pietro14/cygno_repo/README.md

 before run the script carte the iam token:

       eval `oidc-agent`
-      oidc-token infncloud-iam (to see your active token)
+      oidc-token infncloud-iam (to generate or see your active token)

 or refresh the token